17 Dec Digging Deeper: Your Complete Overview of Hemp

 Major news media outlets often publish articles about major breakthroughs in CBD research, sometimes linking out to the research to make it easy to follow up and read for yourself.
 It is important to remember that there is a lot of misinformation out there regarding cannabinoids like CBD, leading to the controversy we see today as legalization spreads state by state across the U.S. Always be sure to get your information about CBD from a source you can trust.

-You can learn more about hemp, CBD, and the advantages of a CBD oil supplement on our education page.
+You can learn even more about hemp and hemp-derived products like CBD oil through our education page.